 This project offers the volunteers a great way to gain experience working with children and groups, and learn new outdoor activities like surfing and skateboarding - volunteers themselves receive lessons so they can help teach the children.
 You need to be able to swim to be able to participate in this project, however, you do not need any surfing experience as you will receive a 1-hour surf lesson each week.
 You can also book extra surf lessons (4+2 hours) to quickly become more confident in the waves.

-Help the children develop life, sport and educational skills
+- Help children develop life, sport, and educational skills

-Learn about South African culture and way of life
+- Learn about South African cultures and way of life

 About Your Location

 The Western Cape, where the program is based, is a very culturally diverse area of South Africa.
 There is a large integration of the poor with the wealthy.
 The main cultures that you will be working with are English or Afrikaans South Africans.
 The children in this program range from 8 to 16 years old and live in the townships in Cape Town such as Dunoon.
 Most of them can speak English, yet their mother tongue may be Afrikaans or Xhosa.
 The homes they live in are often built from scrap metal and second-hand wood and usually do not have running water.
 Forty percent of the families in these areas lack a male head of household and the children often have no one to monitor their educational progress or after-school activities.
 Furthermore, alcohol and drug abuse is common in the townships where they live and especially at this age they are susceptible to recruitment by local gangs.

 You are collected from the airport and taken to your volunteer accommodation.
 You will be shown around and given a map of the area.
 Depending on your arrival time, you will meet your volunteer leader and learn more about your project, if you arrive late you will be given a time to meet your leader.
 You have the day at your own leisure so you can explore the beach, shops, bars and restaurants.
 In the evening we have a traditional South African BBQ, called a braai, at the hostel.